-The Company did not conduct exploration on the Salvador Property during the year ended May 31, 2016.
+The Company did not conduct exploration on the Salvador Property during the three months ended August 31, 2016.

 Cerro Prieto Property, Sonora State, Mexico

 On August 30, 2013 the Company sold its interest in the Cerro Prieto Property to Goldgroup Mining Inc. ("Goldgroup") by way of the sale of the Company's then wholly owned subsidiary, Minera Polimetalicos Mexicanos, S.A. ("Polimetalicos") and assignment of the 2% (two percent) net smelter returns royalty payable.